CLOSE SEARCH

 Intermediate leavers

-For all the reasons given above, it makes sense for businesses to carefully consider not only what will amount a good or bad leaver but also somewhere in between, usually described as an “intermediate leaver”.
+It often makes sense for businesses to carefully consider not only what will amount a good or bad leaver but also somewhere in between, usually described as an “intermediate leaver”.
 This category is particularly relevant where a growth business has an employee share scheme and wants to strike a fair balance and keep it’s reputation as being an attractive business to join.

 The most balanced approach to employee share scheme leavers is including reverse vesting.
 This is where any penalties for leaving are based on timescales and shares at risk of being penalised are generally not all the shares the employee has accrued.
 The longer the employee stays, typically after a minimum period, often a year, (if the employee leaves during that period he or she may be considered a bad leaver) with the company, the lower the amount of shares which are at risk of being transferred at less than market value.